jhubbardsf/reddit-mint-post/README.md

 # Reddit Mint Bot

-Silly bot that'll mint the picture of the post with correct attributes if a user comments
+Bot that uses HTML -> Image generation to create an image of a reddit post and mint it with Poster/Subreddit attributes if a user mentions the bot in the following format:

 /u/CommentNFTMinter 0xTHEIR_POLY_ADDRESS